Kwabena-Kobiri/Breast-Cancer-Analysis-with-AI/README.md

 # Breast-Cancer-Analysis-with-AI
-A desktop application to assist in the analysis of breast-cancer related imagery.
+A desktop application GUI to assist in the analysis of breast-cancer related imagery.